 Some good points to note are:

-• The adjudicator will consider everything submitted, so it’s good to respect their time and energy.
+- the adjudicator will consider everything submitted, so be mindful of not wasting their time and energy with unnecessary information.

-If you’re having trouble deciding on what’s relevant and how to present the evidence, talk to a specialist advocate.
+If you are having trouble deciding on what is relevant and how to present the evidence, talk to a specialist advocate.

 Evidence can include: